There are already many methods relating to construction progress tracking, particularly in terms of labour and workforce.

 And as for point #2, that is a crucial point we have learned, and by integrating Buildots progress data to the site’s biometric access control, we can calculate those metrics accurately allowing constant monitoring of projects efficiency levels.

-Besides from having limited ability to predict progress, there are considerable downsides to tracking your labour’s position throughout the day:
+Besides having a limited ability to predict progress, there are considerable downsides to tracking your labour’s position throughout the day:

 We have built the Buildots system to efficiently track project progress, in close to real-time, and in the most precise & objective way.
 Having that single-source-of-truth for your project means you can measure percentage-complete, throughput and other metrics per trade or area, without violating your labour’s privacy.
 Putting the mentioned metrics in the centre of the conversation increases everyone’s focus toward the project targets.